Legal New Jersey Online Gambling

 If you’d like to read further into the intricacies of the general gambling laws in New Jersey, including the scale of the penalties, which can be pretty severe in the state, Gambling Law US has a pretty comprehensive guide to the foundational statutes (although nothing as yet on the new changes), and the New Jersey Legislature of course has all the original documents available to view.

-What Forms of Gambling is Legal in New Jersey?
+What Forms of Gambling are Legal in New Jersey?

-New Jersey has run a lottery since 1970, and proceeds from the sale of tickets constitute the fourth biggest source of revenue to the state, hence their slogan “our real winners don’t need tickets”.
+The New Jersey State Lottery has sold tickets since 1970.
+Proceeds from the sale of tickets constitute the fourth biggest source of revenue to the state – hence their slogan “our real winners don’t need tickets”.
+New Jersey is also a member of the Mega Millions and Powerball lotteries.

 If it’s horseracing you’re after, the state has three fine tracks, with the local tourism board offering a guide here .
 If you’d rather go straight to the best known of the state’s racecourses, Monmouth Park is right here.